jimhigson/oboe.js/writing/main/3_Background.md

 In *the Red Queen's race* it took "all the running you can do, to keep in the same place".
-Ideally as a programmer I'd like to expend effort to make my code to do something new, or to perform something that it already did better, not so that it can stay still.
-Following an object oriented encapsulation of data, such that a caller does not have to concern themselves with the data structures behind an interface, the internal implementation may be changed without disruptions to the rest of the code base.
+Ideally as a programmer I'd like to expend effort to make my code to do something new, or to perform something that it already did better, not so that it keeps the same.
+Following an object oriented encapsulation of data such that a caller does not have to concern themselves with the data structures behind an interface, the internal implementation may be changed without disruptions to the rest of the code base.
 However when the structure of the inter-object